Emmanuel-chukwudi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This will write a script that prints the result of POWER divided by DIVIDE, followed by a new line
+This will write a script that displays the result of BREATH to the power LOVE